7 LSTM Networks

 Key Differences from Vanilla RNNs

-The gradient flow in LSTMs differs fundamentally from vanilla RNNs in three crucial ways:
+The gradient flow in LSTMs differs from vanilla RNNs in three ways:

 2. Controlled Forgetting: The forget gate \(f_t \in [0,1]\) (due to sigmoid activation) controls how much of the previous cell state to retain.
 When \(f_t \approx 1\), gradients flow almost unimpeded.